Heather Armitage: Biography

-Later that year Armitage took 100 m gold at the 1958 European Championships in Athletics in Stockholm, thereby becoming the first British woman to win an individual European track title.
-As of August 2017, she still hold the official British Record for the 100 yards.
+Later that year Young took 100 metres gold at the 1958 European Championships in Athletics in Stockholm, thereby becoming the first British woman to win an individual European track title.
+As of December 2006, she still holds the official British Record for the 100 yards.

-Personal life

-In the 1950s she married Frank Young, a fellow teacher, and competed as Heather Young.
-They later divorced, with Armitage marrying the former association football player John McClelland with whom she has a daughter, Alison.

 Post athletic career

 She retired from competitions in 1960 and devoted herself to teaching, mostly on religious topics.